fbpx

 The National Broadband Network (NBN) is a government-owned infrastructure project in Australia aimed at upgrading and expanding the country's internet network.
 It replaces existing copper and cable infrastructure with high-speed fibre optic, fixed wireless and satellite technologies.

-The NBN is designed to provide faster and more reliable internet access to homes and businesses across Australia, offering a range of speed tiers to suit different needs.
+The NBN is designed to provide faster and more reliable internet access to homes across Australia, offering a range of speed tiers to suit different needs.
 The rollout has been completed across much of Australia, with millions of households now having access to the NBN in some form.

 Home wireless broadband